web

 USE_SERVER

-3. Copy this client license data into the Open Inventor license file on every client machine; typically located at:
+3. Copy this content into the Open Inventor license file on each client machine.
+The file is typically located at:

 <oiv_install_dir>/License/password.dat

-You can change this location by defining and setting up the OIV_LICENSE_FILE environment variable to a new path including the file name.
+You may change this location by defining and setting up the OIV_LICENSE_FILE environment variable to a new path including the file name.

-Once this variable is set, Open Inventor automatically looks for the license file in the specified location.
-If Open Inventor cannot find the license file, a dialog will appear prompting the user to provide the license server details.
+If Open Inventor cannot locate a valid license file, a dialog box will appear prompting the user to enter the license server details.

 Notes & Related Links

-• If you encounter technical problems while installing or managing your FlexNet licensing server, refer to article KA-01273 "Manage Floating Licenses: Troubleshoot Server Problems".
+• For issues related to FlexNet license server installation or operation, refer to article KA-01273 "Manage Floating Licenses: Troubleshoot Server Problems".

 • For additional information, consult the FlexNet Publisher - License Administration Guide, which includes a troubleshooting appendix.

-• For additional support with FlexNet license installation or activation, contact Customer Support (refer to article KA-01188 "How to Send Technical or Licensing Questions to VDS Customer Support").
+• For assistance with license installation or activation, contact Customer Support (refer to article KA-01188 "How to Send Technical or Licensing Questions to VDS Customer Support").